 Apartment and Townhouse Students

-Bags of trash are to be place in the large blue garbage bins located outside the building.
+Bags of trash are to be placed in the large blue garbage bins located outside the building.
 Please do not leave bags of garbage outside your apartment or townhouse unit as this encourages unwanted visits from the local wildlife population.
-There will be a charge of $25.00 per bag for removal of garbage left on the doorstep, in townhouse yards or in the apartment complex common areas.
+There will be a charge of $25.00 per bag for the removal of garbage left on the doorstep, in townhouse yards, or in the apartment complex common areas.
 Garbage bags are available at the Residence Front Desk, free of charge.

 What Can I Recycle

 The following items may be recycled in Thunder Bay:

 For more information please see the Sorting Out the Depots.

 Recycling containers are provided in each Residence house.
 Please place recyclable items in the designated containers.
 Residence Housekeeping staff will regularly collect recyclable items from these containers.